(Ask to see private professional Toy Design portfolio for projects not disclosed to public yet)

 1st mech. design for extending hauler

-Eventually, every drawing is presented to the design team.
-This is where the ideas narrow down into a select few based on the input from others.
+Eventually, every drawing is presented to the design team and they will narrow down the pool of ideas to a select few.

-During this final phase of the design process, the chosen design is illustrated to the fullest extent, including drawings to show scale and play features.
+During this final phase of the design process, the chosen design is illustrated to the fullest extent, including drawings to show scale and to walk through play.
 The drawings are then critiqued and adjusted accordingly through several sessions.

 Production Phase